 Hotels/casas particulares (homestays) (7 nts), twin/double bed cabins with shared bathrooms (7 nts).

-Accommodation on the land portion of this trip is mostly, if not entirely, in ‘casas particulares’, the Cuban equivalent of a bed & breakfast.
+Accommodation on this trip is mostly, if not entirely, in ‘casas particulares’, the Cuban equivalent of a bed & breakfast.
 These local accommodation options allow you to participate in a typical Cuban living experience by staying with a family in their home.
-The family rents a bedroom or two with private bathroom shared amongst guests.
+The family rents a bedroom or two (twin or single) with private bathroom shared amongst guests.
 Groups are usually spread across multiple casas with a central meeting point for evening socializing in the towns.

 Hotel service standards can be fairly low in Cuba and in complete contrast to the price paid for these accommodations.
 Casas are usually very centrally located and a great base for exploring Cuban towns and cities.
 Utilizing the local accommodation puts you closer to the Cuban people and lifestyle and often provides a higher standard of service and comfort than in a hotel.